Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - It seems, in fact, as though the second half of a person's life is made up of nothing but the habits they accumulated during the first half. - **Fyodor Dostoyevsky**
 - Almost everybody can stay excited for 2 or 3 months.
 A few people can stay excited for 2 or 3 years.
 But a winner will stay excited for 30 years or however long it takes to win. - **Art Williams**
 - I long to accomplish a great and noble task; but it is my chief duty and joy to accomplish humble tasks as though they were great and noble.
 The world is moved along, not only by the mighty shoves of its heroes, but also by the aggregate of the tiny pushes of each honest worker. - **Helen Keller**
+- We are built to make mistakes, coded for error.
+We learn, as we say, by "trial and error." - **Lewis Thomas, The Medusa and the Snail**

 ## Relationships